CrossRef/event-data-user-guide/event-data-manual.md

 Some sources, such as Twitter and Reddit support queries by domain.
 This means that the Agent has to issue each Query once per domain to perform a full scan of the corpus of Items.
 In these cases the [`domain-list` Artifact](#artifact-domain-list) Artifact is used.
 It contains around 15,000 domains.
 In these cases, some data is sent that cannot be matched to an Event, but the ratio is still very high.

-When an Agent of this type connects to a data source it will conduct a search for this domain list.
+When an Agent of this type connects to a Data Source it will conduct a search for this domain list.
 In the case of Twitter that means constructing a ruleset that includes all domains.
 In the case of Reddit and Wordpress.com it means conducting one search per domain.
 This initial filter returns a dataset which mentions one of the domains that is found to contain Landing Pages.
 From this pre-filtered dataset the Agent then examines each result for Events.

-Every Agent that uses the `domain-list` Artifact includes a link to the version of the artifact they used when they conducted the query.
+Every Agent that uses the `domain-list` Artifact includes a link to the version of the Artifact they used when they conducted the query.

 ### Sources that must be queried in their entirety {#concept-query-entirety}